 abilities.
 This would more than likely be resolved by using an

 external mic clipped onto the accessory shoe, although this would make

 it more cumbersome to carry around for casual use (see update for more on this).

 Please see our edited Somerset video clips taken

 to this Panasonic Camcorder review in following years.

-Video camera related resources (checked/updated 2016):
+Video camera related resources (last checked 2021):

 Digital Trends - camcorder buying guide.

 Please inform us if you find deadlinks above.